FBoucher/stream-projects/Streams/2020-03-25-Building-admin-webpage-AzUrlShortener.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank starts building an admin interface for the Azure Url Shortener (azUrlShortener) tool.
+Interface will be a website in .Net Core Blazor using a server side.

 Replay
 ------